-Always use Coast Guard-approved life jackets on open water
+Always used coast guard approved life jackets on open water

 Educate to eliminate drowning

-Do not rely on flotation devices during swim time
+Do not rely on floatation devices during swim time

 There are so many inexpensive, or even FREE ways to keep your family safer, in and around the water.
 Please frequent castwatersafety.org where you will find links to our partners in this mission of “not one more child drowns”.
 In exploring each of these links, you will certainly learn, you may cry, you may hug your kids a little tighter, and you will find ways that you can help.
 You can educate your own family, and if interested, there are small and easy or big and powerful ways to help and educate others.